 Students who fail to meet requirements or timeline needed to demonstrate satisfactory improvement will be recommended for dismissal from the program.
-A student can be recommended for dismissal from the MS CEP program if they exceed the statute of limitations and are not making sufficient progress towards defending their thesis.
 Notice will be provided by the program director and will include procedures for appeal.

 Time to completion limit

 All work toward a master's degree must be completed within six consecutive years.
 Graduate courses taken prior to admission that are included on the Interactive Plan of Study must have been completed within three years of the semester and year of admission to the program.
 The six-year period begins with the term of admission to the program OR the earliest term of applied pre-admission credit.